Real effective exchange rate (index; broad definition; 64 economies) - Spain - BIS - Monthly

 This series is part of the dataset: Real effective exchange rates (Bank for International Settlements)

 Download Full Dataset (.xlsx)Latest updates.
-In Spain, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 103.19 (index) in July 2025, versus 103.14 in the previous month.
-This marks a gain of 0.05 percent.
+In Spain, the real effective exchange rate (relative to a basket of 64 trading partners' currencies) was 103.04 (index) in August 2025, compared to 103.20 in July.
+This constitutes a reduction of 0.16 percent.

 Sample.
-There are 379 records overall in the monthly series presented in the graph above.
-The period covered by the series extends from January 1994 to July 2025.
+There are 380 data points in the monthly series displayed in the graph above.
+The time range covered by the series is from January 1994 to August 2025.

 Latest values